sandialabs/pyscan-tlk/README.md

 # Contents

 This package consists of 33 different python wrapper files for thorlabs kinesis instruments.
-Each wrapper file consists of nearly all c functions for the instrument, with the exception of those that require `SafeArray` types or filed to import.
+Each wrapper file consists of nearly all c functions for the instrument, with the exception of those that require `SafeArray` types or failed to import from the dll files.
 Examples of using these wrappers is shown in ./test_wrappers/ along with a simulation file.

 # Installation